 The PoC Session Identity is a SIP URI, which SHALL identify the PoC Session.

 The PoC Server performing Controlling PoC Function SHALL allocate a unique PoC Session Identity for the PoC Session when established.
+The PoC Session Identity SHALL be a GRUU (i.e. contains the “gr” parameter) as specified by [RFC5627].